revaturelabs/interviewquestions/Java/Collections/Generics.md

 ## Problem Solving

-10. Write a Java program to show working of user defined Generic class to display the message <b>"Generic methods will have own type parameters"</b>?
+10. Write a Java program to show the working of user defined Generic class to display the message <b>"Generic methods will have own type parameters"</b>?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)